IET Code of Practice - 5th Edition

 Risk Based Frequency

-The 5th edition of the Code of Practice places a greater emphasis on risk assessment as the basis for determining the frequency of inspection and testing.
-It provides sample risk assessments in an appendix, and the table suggesting initial frequencies has been completely removed.
+This new edition also provides sample risk assessments in an appendix, and the table suggesting initial frequencies has been completely removed.
 While the frequency table was a useful tool for providing some guidance on suitable test intervals, it appears that the decision to remove it was made because too many people were relying on it instead of conducting a proper risk assessment.

 Appliance Types